dcoeurjo/CorrectedNormalCurrent/README.md

 make
 ```
 Consider using  `cmake -DCMAKE_BUILD_TYPE=Release` for faster computation.
 *Note*: to compile DGtal, you would need [boost](boost.org) (only headers) and  [zlib](https://www.zlib.net).

-Once the code has been built, just run
+Once the code has been built, just run *simpleTest* on a triangulated
+OBJ file:

 ```
 simpleTest ../spot.obj